 <0.1 |

-This is why yarrow infusions, decoctions, and extracts are so widely used in folk medicine.
+This is why yarrow infusions, decoctions, and extracts are so widely used in folk support.

 Yarrow is especially valued for digestive health.
 It stimulates appetite, promotes gastric juice production, supports bile secretion, and improves digestion.
 It is used for low-acidity gastritis, ulcers, bloating, colitis with spasms, and gallbladder disorders.

-Yarrow infusions and decoctions reduce inflammation, calm the stomach lining, and ease bloating and cramps.
-Its astringent and antiseptic qualities are useful in intestinal disorders and bleeding.
+Yarrow infusions and decoctions reduce irritation, calm the stomach lining, and ease bloating and cramps.
+Its astringent and cleansing qualities are useful in intestinal disorders and bleeding.
 It also supports the liver, kidneys, and bladder.
 Yarrow can be used on its own or as part of herbal blends for intestinal and stomach health.
-It improves secretions, supports digestion, and helps the digestive tract recover after illness or during seasonal flare-ups.
+It improves secretions, supports digestion, and helps the digestive tract recover after discomfort or during seasonal flare-ups.

-Yarrow helps not only with intestinal and stomach problems but also with cramps, skin inflammation, bruises, and even skincare.
+Yarrow helps not only with intestinal and stomach problems but also with cramps, skin irritation, bruises, and even skincare.
 Here are some simple recipes for home use.

 Herbal tea for bleeding and digestion issues

-Helps with stomach, intestinal, and hemorrhoidal bleeding, digestive upsets, and fungal pneumonia that may occur after long-term antibiotic use.
+Helps with stomach, intestinal, and hemorrhoidal bleeding, digestive upsets, and fungal pneumonia that may occur after long-term irritation-fighting products use.
 It’s also used to prevent kidney stones.

 How to use: drink half a cup twice a day, 30 minutes before meals.